 If you or a loved one has encountered an unlicensed driver, Greg Coleman Law is prepared to take on your case today.
 Our personal injury lawyers are dedicated to the pursuit of justice for all Tennessee residents.

 Legal help is never far with our main office headquarter in Knoxville TN.
 Greg Coleman Law is able to provide legal services to Tennessee residents throughout the entire state.
 At our personal injury firm, we take great pride in our role in the Tennessee community.
 With more than 100 jury trials and countless bench trials under our belts, the legal team at Greg Coleman Law understands what it takes to win.
 Utilizing our wide range of expert resources, dedication to research, and unmatched passion for the law, we are able to build a case that breed success.
 In our practice, we firmly believe that accident victims deserve the greatest compensation possible.

-To speak with an auto accident attorney today, complete a Free Case Review above.
+To speak with an auto accident attorney in Knoxville today, complete a Free Case Review above.